Walking And Eating

 My mum and dad bought your book 10 years ago when they came to tuscany before I was born. they loved it so much that they desided to bring me and my little brother Will to live in Florece for a while.
 I love reading your book planing outings wich we go on each month (by the way we bougt the new edition).

 Last week we went to Badia Montemuro and happy to find that the osteria has re opend and is being run by the brother of the previous owner who died.
-He is a very nice man .there was no menu but he told us what there was, we are even vegeterians, but there was no problem for him!!!
+He is a very nice man.
+There was no menu but he told us what there was, we are even vegeterians, but there was no problem for him!!!

 That day the waiter wasnt there so he was the chef the waiter and the barrista!!

 After we had lunch the adults had a taste of limoncella with cream, they said it was much nicer than the normal one !!!
+The tasting was free and my brother got a free pastry!

 The shop had only been open for a month!
 This man is from Sicillia.